 acb.org on November 1, and must be returned by the deadline.

-- Holds an annual conference featuring a large trade show of the latest
+- An annual conference featuring a large trade show of the latest

 high- and low-tech gadgets for blind and visually impaired individuals, as well